DBCDK/morph/README.md

 It is currently possible to have expressions like `"test \"$(systemctl list-units --failed --no-legend --no-pager |wc -l)\" -eq 0"` (count number of failed systemd units, fail if non-zero) as the first argument in a cmd-healthcheck.
 This works, but is discouraged, and might break at any time.

+### Pre-deploy checks (experimental)

+Morph supports running checks before changing the target host (note: files will still be pushed to the host).
+These checks work exactly like health checks, which means they will run forever until they have all succeeded.
+This is an _experimental feature that is very likely to change_ in the future.
+Comments and feedback welcome :).

+Pre-deploy checks can be defined using `deployment.preDeployChecks`.

 ### Advanced configuration

 **nix.conf-options:** The "network"-attrset supports a sub-attrset named "nixConfig".
 Options configured here will pass `--option <name> <value>` to all nix commands.